BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 party.
 Any non-permitted assignment is void.
 This Agreement will bind and inure to the benefit of each party’s permitted successors and assigns.

-17.2. _Governing Law, Jurisdiction and Venu_ e.
+17.2. _Governing Law, Jurisdiction and Venue_.
 Unless otherwise agreed to herein, this Agreement is governed exclusively by the laws of the State of California and the United States without regard to conflicts of laws provisions and without regard to the United Nations Convention on the